Looking for a cross-country ski destination in eastern Ontario?

 There will also be a freestyle “Cookie Race” for young skiers!

 A hearty post-race meal is included in the entry fee.
-All entries must be received by 12:00 pm on February 7, 2019.
+All entries must be received by February 2, 2020.